Mikkel Andersen (physicist)

-Mikkel F. Andersen is a physicist, Associate Professor at the University of Otago, and an investigator at the Dodd-Walls Centre in Dunedin, New Zealand.
+Mikkel F. Andersen is a physicist, an associate professor at the University of Otago, and an investigator at the Dodd-Walls Centre in Dunedin, New Zealand.
 His research deals with ways to capture fast-moving atoms.

 Education

 A sequence of two rubidium atoms initially in separate optical tweezers being brought together so they can interact.

 Born in Denmark, Anderson did his MSc in physics and mathematics at Aarhus University, graduating in 1999.
 He then studied laser cooling at the Weizmann Institute of Science in Rehovot, Israel, finishing his PhD in the physics of complex systems in 2004.
 From 2004 to 2006 he did a post-doc at the National Institute of Standards and Technology, studying laser cooling with Nobel Laureate William D. Phillips, inventor of the Zeeman slower.
 After a year at New York University, he moved to Dunedin and joined the University of Otago Department of Physics as a lecturer, rising to Associate Professor.